2024

 9. Lessen staff attrition rates

-How to Get Started with People Analytics?
+How to Start with People Analytics?

 1. Are You Ready or Not as an Organization?

-On the whole, analytics is more about change management and less about tools, technology, or statistics.
+Analytics is more about change management and less about tools, technology, or statistics.

 2. Look for People Who Know the Value of Data